EricsonWillians/Lilith/README.md

-# The Jack Parsons Language is an open-source programming language written in Python.
+# The Jack Parsons Language
+### An open-source programming language written in Python.

 ```
 [o] <- *Hello World!* ->